Deposit and withdrawal costs

 Inactivity fees

-Inactivity fees will be applied to inactive accounts on the third last weekday of each month.
+We’ll apply inactivity fees to inactive accounts on the third last weekday of each month.
+Charging inactivity fees won’t result in a negative balance on any of your accounts.

-If you have resumed trading after inactivity fees have been levied, you can request a rebate of up to 3 months’ worth of the inactivity fees based on how many months you have been charged.
+If you have resumed trading after inactivity fees have been levied, you can request a rebate of up to three months’ worth of the inactivity fees based on how many months you have been charged.
 If you would like to deposit funds into your account and continue to trade, please refer to our 'How to fund your account' FAQ.

 Currency conversion fees